parthasarathy27/training-data-analyst/README.md

 ## License

-This project is licensed under the terms of the [MIT license].
+This project is licensed under the terms of the [MIT license](LICENSE).

 ## Support